The important settings are described on this page. See the Cellpose class for all run options.

 so they vary from around -6 to +6.
-The pixels greater than the cellprob_threshold are used to run dynamics and determine masks.
+The pixels greater than the cellprob_threshold are used to run dynamics and determine ROIs.
 The default cellprob_threshold=0.0.
 Decrease this threshold if cellpose is not returning as many ROIs as you’d expect.
 Similarly, increase this threshold if cellpose is returning too ROIs particularly from dim areas.